Eva Hadashi: Show business

 For her debut novel she recorded and released musical illustrations – CD Western Geisha (2016).
 Then she released CDs Nice to Meet You (2018) and West and East (2019) – consisted of her original songs in Japanese.
 In 2019 she reached the final in Grand Prix: Anime Song Contest (Osaka, Japan) with her original song in Japanese I Love You Very Much.

-In 2016 she became a finalist of Classical Crossover Contest (Tokyo, Japan) performing Amaizing Grace and Love Theme from the movie Cinema Paradiso.
+In 2016 she became a finalist of Classical Crossover Contest (Tokyo, Japan) performing Amazing Grace and Love Theme from the movie Cinema Paradiso.
 In 2018 she took a part in a beauty contest Miss June Bride (Osaka, Japan) and became a winner in the middle age category – Bimajo.
 In the same year (2018), she appeared as a singer in a feature film Steel Angie directed by Toshinari Yonishi, then as a foreign student in a feature film Come and Go (2019) directed by Lim Kah Wai.
 The film Come and Go was premiered at Tokyo International Film Festival in 2020.

 From July 2022, in collaboration with a Japanese singer Aki Ono, she hosts the program Ukrainian Identity on FM CYAO radio station.
 The program is aimed to heal the Ukrainian evacuees in Japan, covering such aspects as Ukrainian history, culture, traditions, music, linguistic, practical advises, etc. The program is provided by the Japanese-Ukrainian Association for Cultural Exchange and assisted by the newspaper East Osaka.

 As a singer, writer, interpreter, actress, radio personality, Eva Hadashi collaborates with the Japanese media, appearing in the Japanese informational and news programs such as NHK News, MBS News, Houdou Runner, Kansai News, Kansai Nesshisen, Ohayo Kansai, Hot Kansai; major newspapers such as Sankei, Asahi, Yomiuri; FM radio stations in the programs such as POWER OF MUSIC – The Music We Wanna Listen To Right Now, Kaburitsuki Friday, PEOPLE – The Newspaper.